the most famous pub on the planet, primarily due to

 the pub area and of course smoking is strictly banned inside

-dishes, nothing fancy, but very good.
+earth dishes, nothing fancy, but very good.
 During the evenings

 we offer good entertainment, 7 days a week, with many varied